gillianassi/ResearchProject_Regression/README.md

 <p align="center"><img src="Images/RLogR.png" alt="RlogR" width="400"/></p>

 ### 3 Future work
-It can be very interesting to implement the regression algorithms on real datasets instead of generated or provided ones.
+It can be vastly interesting to implement the regression algorithms on real datasets instead of generated or provided ones.
 Although I have learned a lot from these implementations, I feel that I still have a lot to discover in the field of regression.
-In addition, I only briefly looked at the subject of classification problems.
+In addition, I only briefly looked into the subject of classification problems.
 This can be elaborated on in the future.
-A final option could be to look more into the optimisation of such algorithms to possibly make them usable in real-time.
+A final option could be to experiment more with the optimisation of such algorithms to possibly make them usable in real-time.

 ### 4 Conclusion
 Even if regression is one of the more commonly know AI-algorithms it can **not** be underestimated.
 However, while the statistical approach was overwhelming in the beginning, implementing them proved to clarify the meaning of each formula a lot.
-The concept of regression became more clear for me and I think I am capable of making basic implementations.
+The concept of regression became more clear for me and I am capable of making basic implementations.
 Finally, I do not think a lot of games use or can use regression as the main gameplay feature, but I can definitely see it being used by an AI to categorise elements or make predictions to make the right decisions in given circumstances.

 ### 5 Sources
 * [Machine learning](http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=MachineLearning) Chapters used: